skupperproject/skupper/doc/tls/README.md

 ### Issuing Link Credentials

-A link can be created in several ways, either manually with `skupper link generate` or when redeeming an AccessToken.
-Regardless, the issuance is done by the RouterAccess side Site.
+A Link can be created in several ways, either manually with `skupper link generate` or when redeeming an AccessToken.
+Regardless, the issuance of TLS credentials is done by the accepting Site.

-- The Skupper controller issues a new client TLS certificate signed by the RouterAccess side `skupper-site-ca` CA, and embedds the CA public key into the `ca.crt` field of the client certificate.
+- The Skupper controller issues a new client TLS certificate signed by the accepting Site's `skupper-site-ca` CA, and embedds the CA public key into the `ca.crt` field of the client certificate.
-- The new client certificate is transported to the Link-side Site, either manually by the user or over https though the AccessToken redemption endpoint.
-It is saved as a Secret, often with a random name prefixed by the RouterAccess Site name.
+- The new client certificate is transported to the linking Site, either manually by the user or over https though the AccessToken redemption endpoint.
+It is saved as a Secret, often with a random name prefixed by the accepting site name.
 - This Secret is then referenced in the Link’s spec.tlsCredentials field.
-- The Link side routers are configured to initiate secure connections to the peer Site using these new credentials.
+- The linking Site's routers are configured, and secure connections to accepting Site routers using these new credentials are made.

 ## Manual TLS Certificate Management